Shashank2006offl/DS_Module14/Ex9-Applications-of-Queue---SJF.md

 ```
 /*
 Program to find the Total Waiting Time and Average Waiting Time in Shortest Job First scheduling algorithm.
-Developed by: SHIVRAJ R
+Developed by: SHASHANK
-RegisterNumber: 212223110051
+RegisterNumber: 212223230205
 */

 #include<stdio.h>